ChainSafe/forest-iac/README.md

     - eval `ssh-agent`
     - `ssh-add <location to ssh key>`

-- Navigate to the terraform directory and run `make init_calib` for calibnet or `make init_main` for mainnet to initialize and confirm variables.
+- Navigate to the terraform directory and run `make init_calib` for calibnet and `make init_main` for mainnet to initialize and confirm variables.

-- To view all the resources that will be configured, run `make plan_calib` for calibnet or `make plan_main` for mainnet in the terraform directory.
+- To view all the resources that will be configured, run `make plan_calib` for calibnet and `make plan_main` for mainnet still in the same terraform directory.

-- To create the infrastructure, run `make apply_calib` for calibnet or `make apply_main` for mainnet in the terraform directory.
+- To create the infrastructure, run `make apply_calib` for calibnet and `make apply_main` for mainnet in the terraform directory.

-- Navigate to the ansible directory and run the command `make ping_calibnet` for calibnet or `make ping_main` for mainnet to verify the connection to the hosts.
+- Navigate to the ansible directory and run `make ping_calibnet` for calibnet and `make ping_main` for mainnet to verify the connection to the host servers.

-- While in the ansible directory, run `make forest_calib` to initialize forest calibnet or `make forest_main` for forest mainnet.
+- While still in the ansible directory, run `make forest_calib` to initialize forest calibnet and `make forest_main` for forest mainnet.

 ## Observability